Ever wake up with lower back pain and wonder if your sleep position is making it worse?

 - Dehydration can increase stiffness

-By choosing the right position, improving your sleep setup, and building better daily habits, you can wake up feeling more comfortable and supported.
+With the right setup and small adjustments, you can wake up feeling more comfortable and supported.

 PathwayToRelief.com provides educational wellness information only and does not offer medical advice.
 Always consult a qualified healthcare professional before making changes to your health routine.